What’s Schema Markup and Why Should You Have it on Your Website?

 schreenshot of test your structure data from developer.google.com

 Schema markup can be a huge benefit for your website visibility.
-It offers users an easy way to view correct data pulled from your site, and it boosts your SEO in a major way.
-Using schema can help your organic search results with social proof via star ratings and reviews that show up with your search result entry.
-Schemas add color (in a sea of black and blue) and answers to your entry on the results page, and help you physically take up a larger amount of space in the SERPS than your competitors.
+It offers users an easy way to view correct data pulled from your site, and it boosts your SEO and AEO in a major way.
+Using schema can help your organic and AI search results, add color (in a sea of black and blue) and answers to your entry on the results page, and help you physically take up a larger amount of space in the SERPS than your competitors.
 Bottom line?
 Schema’s good digital business strategy.